stigcq/livefeed-api/apidocs/README.md

 ## NOTE2

 The tests folder contain tests which is run regularly, while some example call in the apidocs might have a mistake.
-So use both to be sure.
+So check both to be sure.